-(d) The portion of any distribution that is not includible in gross income, unless the distribution is being rolled over to either (i) a traditional individual retirement account or individual retirement annuity under sections 408(a) or 408(b) of the Internal Revenue Code or (ii) a qualified trust which is part of a plan which is a defined contribution plan under sections 401(a) or 403(a) of the Internal Revenue Code that will separately account for the distribution, including the taxable and non-taxable portions of the distribution, in a direct trustee-to-trustee transfer.
+(d) The portion of any distribution that is not includible in gross income, unless the distribution is being rolled over to either (i) a traditional individual retirement account or individual retirement annuity under sections 408(a) or 408(b) of the Internal Revenue Code of 1986, 26 U.S.C.A.
+408, or (ii) a qualified trust which is part of a plan which is a defined contribution plan under sections 401(a) or 403(a) of the Internal Revenue Code of 1986, 26 U.S.C.A.
+403, that will separately account for the distribution, including the taxable and non-taxable portions of the distribution, in a direct trustee-to-trustee transfer.

 (a) An individual retirement account under section 408(a) of the Internal Revenue Code;

 (b) An individual retirement annuity under section 408(b) of the Internal Revenue Code (other than an endowment contract);

 (d) An annuity plan under section 403(a) of the Internal Revenue Code;

 (e) An eligible deferred compensation plan under section 457(b) of the Internal Revenue Code of 1986, 26 U.S.C.A.
 457, that is maintained by an eligible employer under section 457(e)(1)(A) of the Internal Revenue Code;

 (f) An annuity contract under section 403(b) of the Internal Revenue Code; and

 (g) Effective January 1, 2008, a Roth individual retirement account or annuity described in section 408A of the Internal Revenue Code, subject to the limitations set forth in such Internal Revenue Code provision; provided, however, that the plan is not responsible for assuring that a distributee is eligible to make such a rollover.